padho/maien/README.md

 ['name', 'http-equiv', 'rel', 'property', 'itemprop']
 ```

-Here is a nice list of what you can expect as meta information in a web site: https://github.com/joshbuchea/HEAD
+Here is a nice list of what you can expect as meta information in a website: https://github.com/joshbuchea/HEAD

 #### Example
 ``` js